Zoo de Guadeloupe au Parc des Mamelles#19 in Best Things To Do in Guadeloupe

-A wildlife-lover's paradise, Basse-Terre's Parc Zoologique et Botanique de la Guadeloupe (Zoological and Botanical Park of Guadeloupe) boasts rare and endangered species, including Ti raccoons, iguanas, and parrots.
-For a bird's-eye view of tropical flora and fauna, stroll across the park's tree top walks (suspended bridges elevated over 65 feet above the ground).
+A wildlife-lover's paradise, Basse-Terre's Zoo de Guadeloupe au Parc des Mamelles boasts rare and endangered species, including Ti raccoons, iguanas, red pandas and parrots.
+In fact, more than 450 animals are spread across its nearly 10 acres.
+For a bird's-eye view of tropical flora and fauna, stroll across the park's treetop walks (suspended bridges elevated 65 feet above the ground).
+This was a particular highlight for recent visitors.
 If you would prefer to stay grounded, stroll through the serene botanical garden, which features wild orchids and flamboyant tropical trees.

-Most travelers agree Guadeloupe National Park is Basse-Terre's main attraction, and the zoo serves as an extra bonus for hikers.
-"This zoo is more like a tropical forest hike with animals on the side," explains one TripAdvisor user.
+Most recent travelers agreed Guadeloupe National Park is Basse-Terre's main attraction, and the zoo serves as an extra bonus for hikers.

 You'll find the zoo located inside the Parc National de la Guadeloupe along the route de la Traversee (D 23) in Basse-Terre.
 The park welcomes visitors daily from 9 a.m. to 6 p.m., with last admission at 4:30 p.m.
 Park entrance costs 15.50 euros (or $17) for visitors 13 and older and 9 euros (about $10) for children ages 3 through 12; children ages 2 and younger can enter for free.
 For additional information, consult the zoo's official website.

 #1 Parc National de la Guadeloupe (Guadeloupe National Park)